robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-6-ect-classroom-practice.md

 For a lesson you have coming up, develop a multiple-choice quiz that you could use at the beginning of the lesson to check for prior knowledge – this can include the security of that knowledge.

 For example, the teacher has taught one lesson in a sequence of lessons on the Battle of Hastings.
-He uses the following multiple-choice questions to test pupils' knowledge as they go into lesson 2.
+He uses the following multiple-choice questions to test pupils’ knowledge as they go into lesson 2.

 1. Why might Harold’s army have been tired before the Battle of Hastings?
  - They had recently fought Harald Hadrada.